rodskey856/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/TiK9JEj.png"/>
 </p>
 <p>
-1.This is the stage when a new ticket is created.
+1. This is the stage when a new ticket is created.
 Two common ways in which tickets can be submitted is through a form – such as the one shown here – or by emailing an   email address that is designated for tickets.
 In this form, the user provides their contact information, the topic/issue, and details about the issue.
 </p>
 <br />